doristai/UCB-stats_R_A15/README.md

 #### Null and Alternative Hypothesis

-- H<sub>0<sub>: There is no difference between the carrying capacities of MechaCar's and its competitors'.
+- H<sub>0</sub>: There is no difference between the carrying capacities of MechaCar's and its competitors'.

-- H<sub>a<sub>: There is a significant difference between the carrying capacities of MechCar's and its competitors'.
+- H<sub>a</sub>: There is a significant difference between the carrying capacities of MechCar's and its competitors'.

 #### Statistical Test Method